Even if exempted, Canada steel industry sees dumping risk

 Steel and iron products represented 2 percent of Canadian exports last year, with 84 percent sent to the United States.

-Arcelor Mittal is the largest steel manufacturer in Canada, employing about 10,300 people with seven units in the country, according to the Canadian Steel Producers Association.
+Arcelor Mittal (MT.AS) is the largest steel manufacturer in Canada, employing about 10,300 people with seven units in the country, according to the Canadian Steel Producers Association.
 In all, the industry accounts for 22,000 direct jobs and supports 100,000 jobs indirectly, said the association.

-(Reporting by Allison Martell Additional reporting by Leah Schnurr; Editing by Cynthia Osterman)
+Reporting by Allison Martell; Additional reporting by Leah Schnurr; Editing by Cynthia Osterman